Tebriz94/Private_AKS/README.md

   - DNS zones linked to VNets to resolve private resource addresses.

 - **Virtual Machines:**
-  - Example Windows VM deployed with NIC attached to appropriate subnet.
+  - Example Windows VM deployed with NIC attached to the appropriate subnet.

 ---